yth-3/P3-Frontend/README.md

 [Live Site!](http://composite-care.s3-website-us-west-1.amazonaws.com/)

 This is the repo for the Composite Care frontend.
 It is a full stack application for a fictional health care provider.
-It has a React frontend a Spring Boot backend
+It has a React frontend and a Spring Boot backend

 [Backend Repo](https://github.com/221114-Java-React/P3-Backend)

 [Backend API](http://compositecare-env.eba-hcsyxnmg.us-west-1.elasticbeanstalk.com/swagger-ui/index.html#/)

 ## Tech Stack